 Linde has a broad range of financing tools at its disposal to take advantage of the international capital markets i.e. a syndicated credit facility, senior and subordinated bonds, a Medium-Term-Note Programme and a Euro Commercial Paper Programme.
 Capital market financing plays a central role in the funding strategy of the Group.

 In addition to benchmark bond issues, Linde has always complemented its capital market activities by opportunistic Medium-Term-Note funding and tapping new capital markets.
 In 2003, Linde was the first non-financial company to place a hybrid (subordinated) bond with institutional investors followed by two further hybrid (subordinated) bonds (EUR 700 m and GBP 250 m) in 2006.
 The successful issuance of the USD 500 m Eurodollar bond in 2013 demonstrates the appreciation of the Linde credit by a wide range of national and international investors.

 Safeguarding the Group´s liquidity situation

-The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2018 (plus two options to extend the facility, in each case by one year).
+The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2019 (plus an option to extend the facility by one year).
 It is a syndicated facility which has been arranged with 33 German and international financial institutions and was signed in July 2013.
 This backstop facility contains no financial covenants.